MariekeSorge/MariekeSorge.github.io/Shinyapps.md

 Here  you can find  links to the R Shiny apps I have developed to supplement teaching statistical concepts.
 I will continue to add features to improve their capabilities and utility.

+### Central Limit Theorem Simulator

+[Central Limit theorem simulator]( https://dmostatsbasic.shinyapps.io/CLTSimulator/) enables a demonstration of the Central Limit theorem.

+### Probability Tree Generator
+[Probability Tree Generator](https://mstats.shinyapps.io/probtree/) creates plots for series of two events allowing users to set the number of splits and the probability of the events.

 ### Error Types
 [Error Types](https://mstats.shinyapps.io/ErrorTypes/) shows the relationship between Type I Type II errors and power for a variety of user-inputed scenarios.
 ### Coin Flip